Why Christians are Facing Heavy Persecution in India

 While violence against Indian Christians is not new, it is on the rise according to the United States Commission on International Religious Freedom.
 In 2017, 2018, and 2019, the commission ranked India’s persecution severity at “Tier 2” along with Iraq and Afghanistan.
 Over the past seven years, India has risen from 31 to 10 on Open Doors’ World Watch List, ranking just behind Iran in persecution severity.

 But according to India’s census data, only 2.3% of India’s 1.3 billion people are Christians (almost 30 million).
 Unofficial estimates place the percentage of Christians higher at almost 5%, or 64 million.
 Given the relatively small percentage of Christians, why is there so much violence perpetrated against followers of Christ?
-Why do they provoke such violent reaction from religious extremists?
+Why do they provoke such violent reactions from religious extremists?

 Why the Christian minority is so persecuted